Skip to content

 Director: Empty Cup Media

-Watch the CSFF Q&A with:
+Watch the pre-recorded CSFF Festival Q&A featuring:

 Arshay Cooper, star of the film ‘A Most Beautiful Thing’ and author of the memoir on which the film is based.

-Watch the CSFF Live Q&A with:
+Watch the CSFF Live Q&A featuring:

 Thanks to our CSFF 2021 Sponsors & Partners